thnikk/blog/_posts/2020-02-16-Fightboard-Update.md

 ---
 layout: post
-title: February 2020 Fightboard Update
+title: February 2020 Fightboard and Post-Vacation Update
 ---

 I know I'm a month and a half late, but Happy New Year!
 I had some time off and I feel refreshed and ready to get stuff done.
 I've already made a ton of progress and I'm excited to be able to talk about it as the release is finally approaching.